OTPR26/OOT3DHud/README.md

 # Ocarina Reframed 2.0

-A controller-friendly upgrade for Ocarina of Time 3D, available in Single Screen and Dual Screen editions.
+A controller hud friendly mod or rom patch for Ocarina of Time 3D, available in Single Screen and Dual Screen editions.
 Native assets are included; no texture pack is required.

 - **Single Screen:** a unified pause menu with Items, Gear, Map, Save, and Options.